Andrew Werner

-Andrew Steven Werner (born February 25, 1987) is an American college baseball coach former professional baseball pitcher.
-He is the pitching coach at Bradley University.
+Andrew Steven Werner (born February 25, 1987) is an American former professional baseball pitcher and former college baseball coach.
 He played college baseball at Illinois Central College in 2006 and 2007 before transferring to the University of Indianapolis in 2008 and 2009.
 He played in Major League Baseball (MLB) with the San Diego Padres in 2012.
+He was the pitching coach at Bradley University, and previously coached at Young Harris College and University of South Carolina Aiken.

 High School and College

 Werner graduated from Washington Community High School in 2005.
 He attended Illinois Central College in 2006 and 2007.
 He pitched for the University of Indianapolis in 2008 and 2009.
 On May 16, 2009, in his final game for the University of Indianapolis, Werner struck out 11 University of Southern Indiana batters in relief.

 Professional career

 Independent Leagues

-Werner was never drafted.
-In 2009, Werner pitched for the Evansville Otters of the independent Frontier League.
+Undrafted, in 2009 Werner pitched for the Evansville Otters of the independent Frontier League.
 In 2010, Werner worked as the pitching coach for Eureka College, and then pitched for the Otters and the Windy City ThunderBolts, also of the Frontier League.